Guthixx23/IBS_Assignment_Wanderer_app/README.md

 Try to kill as many skeletons as possible to level up, before you go to the next level, to maximize the potential healing.

+### Extras

+Every time the hero enters a new level in the maze a random map is generated.
+Then the validity of the map is checked.
+If a map is valid (all the floor tiles are connected, there are no unreachable parts) then the hero progresses on the said level.
+Otherwise the default map is displayed.
+The reason behind not having random maps every time the hero advances in teh maze is that the algorithm checking the validity tremendously slows down the rendering.
+To avoid that, bot the number of wall blocks and the occurence of a random map were limited.

+Random events are also implemented in the game.
+With a 1 in 8 chance monsters are paralyzed on the given level making them unable to move.